rtwfroody/wordle-solve/README.md

 # Introduction

-wordle-solve finds the best(?) wordle guess.
+wordle-solve finds the best wordle guess.
+Or at least it solves any word in the word list in 5 guess or fewer.
 It should work with any unicode list of words, so should work for any language where wordle makes sense.

 # Usage